pydemull/activAnalyzer/README.md

     only).
--   [Locally on PC via a standalone desktop app](https://sourceforge.net/projects/activanalyzer) that is downloadable from the SourceForge website (stable release, for Windows machines only).
+-   [Locally on PC via a standalone desktop app](https://sourceforge.net/projects/activanalyzer) that is downloadable from the SourceForge website (stable version, for Windows machines only).
 The standalone app has been developped using the framework *DesktopDeployR* made kindly available by [W. Lee Pang](https://github.com/wleepang).
 Explanations related to this